Welcome to the Virtual Gifted Classroom!!!

 Gifted Program

 The Holly Springs School District provides a program of enrichment for the intellectually gifted students in the second through sixth grades.
-The students in the Holly Springs Gifted program attend these enrichment classes for 60 minutes, four days a week, for a total 240 minutes.
-Second through sixth grade classes are taught by Amanda Reed.
-Mrs. Reed holds a masters degree in Gifted Education.
-Mass screenings of all 1st graders is conducted annually beginning in January.
+The students in the Holly Springs Gifted program attend these enrichment classes for 50 minutes, five days a week, for a total 250 minutes.
+Second through sixth grade classes are taught by Ms. Carolyn Bredosky.
+She holds a masters degree in Education and an Endorsement in Gifted.
+Mass screenings of all 1st graders is conducted annually beginning in the spring.
 Referrals for students can be made by anyone .
 This includes teachers, parents, counselors, administrators, peers, the students themselves, or any and all persons who have a reason to believe that the student may be intellectually gifted.

 Mission Statement